-There has been exciting changes in our lives.
-Ben and I are now proud owners of a beautiful white fluffy samoyed that we named Enzo (full name is Enzo Sir Lancelot of Pine, because let’s face it, I would never be satisfied with just one name!).
-We chose to get our samoyed from the breeder White Magic Samoyeds, and going to Pennsylvania to pick up our puppy was a main reason of our road trip adventure.
+There has been an exciting change my life!
+I am now a proud owner of a beautiful white fluffy samoyed named Enzo (full name is Enzo Sir Lancelot of Pine, because let’s face it, I would never be satisfied with just one name!).
+We chose to get our samoyed from the breeder White Magic Samoyeds, and going to Pennsylvania to pick up our puppy was a main reason of my road trip adventure.

 I have never been in Pennsylvania before, but there were quite a few places I was dying to explore.
 One of them was Fallingwater House designed by world famous architect Frank Lloyd Wright.
 The house named “best all-time work of American architecture” was a little bit far from our final PA destination, so we opted to focus on exploring the city of Gettysburg and the nearby areas.